“Huh!” He said. “I never would have thought that would fit in there…”

 “Me?
 Well, I think you’d better hope for a calm day with decent light.
 Trying something like this in twilight is practically asking for a funeral.
 Ol’ Nimmie Prince, the Oh-riginal Lafayette boy, was near broke in half when his Nieuport hit telephone wires while he was attempting a twilight landing.”

 “Really?”
-Johnnie said, as he wet his finger and stuck into the air like he was hailing a cab in the city.
+Johnnie said, as he wet his finger and stuck into the air like he was hailing a cab in the Manhattan.
 “Wind’s picking up from the west.
 Did you say that no one’s ever flown under through the Arc?
 Ever?”

 “Well, not exactly.
 The sainted Guynemer said it was too risky.
 And he’d take on four, five Fokkers all by his lonesome, so that’s pretty good authority.
 Roland Garros wouldn’t think of it either.”